-A tanked-up car, tough rod holders and a few intensely driven salmon fishers as company is a great start if you’re going to do some serious salmontrippin’ in Swedish Lapland.
+A tanked-up car, robust rod holders and a few intensely driven salmon fishers as company is an excellent start if you’re going to do some severe salmontrippin’ in Swedish Lapland.
 This is the story of three high-pitched days in four wild salmon rivers in what sometimes is referred to as Europe’s last wilderness.

 – One hundred seventeen, one hundred twenty-two, one hundred twenty-nine…

 Ronny Landin and Erling Holmström are scrolling through the last fishes registered by the camera in the fish-path in the Kalix River during the recent days.

 – Shit, I comment without even saying hello.
 That’s some big fishes.

 Ronny hums as a response without taking his eyes off the screen.
 Erling, who is in charge of the fish-path project, says nothing.
 Minutes pass.
 The screen spellbinds us.
 One after the other large salmon is scrolled by.

 – The largest one, I say, and clear my throat.
 How big?